getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ### Conclusion

-So, in conclusion you've seen that I have poked and prodded Carina's Docker Swarm clusters from various angles.
+So, in conclusion you've seen that I poked and prodded Carina's Docker Swarm clusters from various angles.
 It all went quite smoothly since it all works with the Docker clients and tools you're already using.
 To prove the point of all this, I have a deployment of MCCY running on Carina (of course) at [https://mccy.itzg.me](https://mccy.itzg.me).